eytand/web-engine/README.md

   * healthcheck docker installation

-    Each microservice docer file has include the following command:
+    Each microservice docer file needs to include the following command:

     ``` HEALTHCHECK --interval=30s --timeout=5s CMD curl --fail http://localhost:3000/healthcheck || exit 1 ```

-* The helthcheck docker service expeted to get 200 or 500 as http response
+* The helthcheck docker service is expected to get 200 or 500 http status response

 **Please note*** - All injections within the scanned folders (`/src/services`, `/src/repositories`, `/src/routes`) can be used implicitely - no need to get the instance from the container